|Hampton’s Battery F was established in 1994 as a non-profit incorporation organization in

 Captain Robert Brown

 Rumors!
 Stop and ask for verification before passing along

-Lieutenant Colonel Darryl Bertani is now commanding the
+Lieutenant Colonel Darryl Bertani is commanding the 1/108 FA

 Go to Pa.
 National Guard Battery B to view the ceremony under

 Remember to refresh our website from time to time and watch for

 This website does have Audio Sound added to many of the pages.
 If